 This page will be updated as relevant Media Releases are issued by the Devonport City Council

 Residents suffering economic hardship as a result of the Coronavirus can apply to defer their rate payments for six months –- double the typical period for such arrangements – under a Financial Assistance Hardship Policy approved by the Devonport City Council at its meeting on Monday 27 April.

 A media release outlining the policy can be found here.

-You can view the policy by clicking here.
+You can view the Financial Hardship Assistance Policy and Commercial Addendum here.